danpilch/cassandra-spark-analytics/README.md

 ### Spark

 We will start Spark with the included `compose/spark.yml` instruction file.
 You will need to edit this file to set the relative path to `cassandra-spark-analytics/scripts` this directory will be mounted into the running Spark container to give Spark access to the processing scripts.

+The Spark instructions are located in `docker/spark/Dockerfile` if you want to roll your own image.

 #### Start Spark container